Clish254/Clish254/README.md

 ### Hi there 👋 I'm Clinton
-I'm a fullstack developer mainly working with the MERN stack and specialized in backend development.
+I'm a fullstack developer mainly working with the MERN stack and Rust.

 📫 How to reach me: [twitter](https://twitter.com/clish_illa)